Forest Action Plans: Guidelines for Forests

 Did you know…nearly nine out of 10 wildfires are caused by people?

 The face of Smokey Bear and his famous warning, "Only You Can Prevent Wildfires," was introduced to Americans in 1944.
 First discovered when rescued as a black bear cub, Smokey Bear celebrates his 70th birthday of spreading the message of human-caused wildfire prevention on Saturday, August 9, 2014.

-NASF incorporates fire prevention messages through the work of our standing Forest Fire Protection Committee and through our outreach and policy efforts.
+NASF incorporates fire prevention messages through the work of the CFFP and through our outreach and policy efforts.
 NASF sells fire prevention materials through the educational materials program.
 View our Smokey Bear online catalog to browse available educational items.

 Less than a decade after Smokey Bear’s introduction, the government gave recognition to him and his cause.
 The Smokey Bear Act, (16 U.S.C.
 580 (p-2); 18 U.S.C.
 711), passed by Congress in 1952, has governed the Smokey Bear campaign for more than half a century.

 The Smokey Bear Wildfire Prevention campaign is the longest running public service advertising campaign in U.S. History.
 Serving as the frontier for wildfire prevention, Smokey Bear has been featured in thousands of airings and publications.
 For information about Smokey Bear licensing, please contact The Metis Group.